Home » Side Dish » Jamaican rice and peas recipe

 Jamaican rice and peas recipe

-On Sundays, there is a 99.99% chance that most Jamaicans are cooking rice and pea for dinner.
-I don’t know how it came about, but rice and peas for Sunday is just the thing.
+On Sundays, there is a 99.99% chance that most Jamaicans cook rice and pea for dinner.
+I am still determining how it came about, but rice and peas for Sunday is just a Jamaican thing.
+But rice and peas isn’t eaten only on Sundays.
+It is also the most common side of a Jamaican lunch meal.
+Rice and peas is so popular many will think it’s Jamaica’s national dish, but it isn’t.

 Rice and peas ingredients

-• Scotch Bonnet Pepper: Use a whole scotch bonnet pepper and add it to the pot without cutting or bursting it.
-I ran out of scotch bonnet pepper, so I used chilli pepper to add the spice flavour to the rice
+• Scotch Bonnet Pepper: Add a whole scotch bonnet pepper to the pot without cutting or bursting it.

 How to cook Jamaican rice and peas